Share on your favorite

 In Japanese culture, kanji are characters that originated from Chinese script, and the meaning of a name changes depending on the kanji characters chosen.
 The more variations of kanji a name has, the more common it is in Japan.
 Conversely, a name with very few kanji variations is considered unique and rare.
 Below are the kanji variations for "Kimino," ranked by the total number of "Good!" votes.

-Respectful Term Used To Address Peers Or Those Of Lower Status - This term is used to address peers or those of lower status with affection.
+Respectful Term Used to Address Peers or those of Lower Status - This term is used to address peers or those of lower status with affection.

-To Rule Or Govern - This term is used to refer to someone who rules or governs a people.
+To Rule or Govern - This term is used to refer to someone who rules or governs a people.

-乃 means "from, therefore, accordingly."
+乃 means "you, therefore, finally."

 No(の) - Used as a particle to indicate possession or to connect two nouns.

-友 means "friend, companion."
+友 means "friend, to befriend, friendly."

 Companionship - A feeling of camaraderie and shared experiences between two or more people.